robmarano/robmarano.github.io/courses/ece251/2025/weeks/week_14/notes_week_14.md

 * **Balance:** It offers a balance between the hardware cost of fully associative (fewer comparators needed than fully associative, only N comparators) and the performance (better hit rates than direct-mapped due to reduced conflict misses).

 This example illustrates how a memory address targets a specific set, and then a limited associative search is performed within that set.
 It also shows how LRU works on a per-set basis when replacements are necessary.

+# Basics of virtual memory

+**1. What is Virtual Memory and Why Use It?**

+*   **Virtual memory** is a facility that allows programs to address memory from a logical point of view, **without regard** to the amount of main memory physically available.
+*   It allows programs to use more address space than the machine has physical memory.
+*   Programmers prepare programs using the entire address space of the processor, relieved of the burden of manually managing memory segments or overlays.
+This responsibility previously eroded programmer productivity.
+*   Virtual memory automatically manages the two levels of the memory hierarchy represented by **main memory** (sometimes called **physical memory**) and secondary storage (like magnetic disk or solid-state storage).
+*   It enables **multiprogramming** by allowing multiple programs to reside in physical memory concurrently.
+*   It provides **protection** by restricting a process to the memory blocks belonging only to that process.
+Different tasks can share parts of their virtual address spaces but need protection against errant access, which requires OS assistance and hardware support.
+*   It simplifies program loading (relocation) because the same program can run in any location in physical memory.
+*   Virtual memory can also provide a consistent and flexible mechanism for memory protection and sharing.

+**2. Virtual Memory and the Memory Hierarchy**

+*   Extending the concept of memory hierarchy from caching to main (physical) memory, **virtual memory** allows the physical memory to be treated as a **cache** of secondary storage (disk or solid state).
+*   Just as caches move **blocks**, virtual memory moves **pages** between main memory and secondary storage.
+*   The concepts at work in virtual memory and caches are the same, although different terminology is used.

+**3. Virtual vs. Physical Addresses**

+*   When virtual memory is used, the address fields of machine instructions contain **virtual addresses**.
+*   A processor produces a virtual address.
+*   A **Memory Management Unit (MMU)**, which may be on the CPU chip or a separate chip, translates each virtual address into a **physical address** in main memory.
+*   The physical address is then used to access main memory.
+*   This process is called **address mapping** or **address translation**.
+*   The virtual memory architecture is specified either via **page tables** (as in IBM VM/370 and x86) or via the **TLB structure** (as in MIPS).

+**4. Pages and Page Tables**

+*   Virtual memory systems with fixed-size blocks use **pages**.
+Pages are typically fixed at sizes like 4096–8192 bytes.
+A virtual memory block is called a **page**.
+*   Memory is divided into pages.
+Physical main memory is divided into equal-sized blocks called **frames**.
+Each frame can hold a page of virtual memory.
+*   A **page table** is the basic mechanism for translating a virtual address into a physical address.
+*   The virtual address consists of a page number and an offset within the page.
+The physical address consists of a frame number and the same offset.
+*   The page table is a table that maps virtual pages to physical page frames.
+*   Memory management routines, part of the operating system, use a **page table base register** to determine the address of the current process's page table.
+*   When a program tries to reference a word in its virtual address space, the MMU uses the page table to find the corresponding physical address.
+*   If a virtual page is not currently in main memory, accessing it causes a **page fault**.
+This is analogous to a **cache miss**.
+The operating system must then fetch the required page from secondary storage and load it into a page frame in main memory.

+**5. Segmentation**

+*   Virtual memory systems can also use variable-size blocks, called **segments**.
+Segment size varies, from 1 byte up to 2<sup>32</sup> bytes on some processors.
+*   A segmented address requires 1 word for a segment number and 1 word for an offset within a segment, for a total of 2 words.
+*   Paged addressing is simpler for the compiler than segmented addressing because it uses a single fixed-size address analogous to cache addressing.
+*   The UNIX memory model, for example, used by Linux variants on OMAP4430 ARM CPUs, has three segments per process: code, data, and stack.
+While segment sizes can vary, this is a high-level view.

+**6. Translation Lookaside Buffer (TLB) used in MIPS-based computers**

+*   Accessing the page table typically requires a memory access.
+To speed up address translation, a cache for page table entries is used.
+*   This cache is called a **Translation Lookaside Buffer (TLB)**.
+*   TLBs act as caches on the page table, **eliminating the need** to do a memory access every time an address is translated if the entry is found in the TLB.
+*   The MIPS virtual memory architecture is specified via the TLB structure.

+**7. Virtual Memory and MIPS**

+*   MIPS is a **RISC-style processor** architecture.
+*   MIPS implements a **32-bit flat memory model** from the programmer's perspective.
+*   A MIPS computer can address up to **4 Gigabytes (4G) of data** (2<sup>32</sup> bytes) with 32-bit addresses.
+*   This address space is divided into segments, including program text, static data, dynamic data (heap), and stack.
+*   MIPS uses a **byte-addressable memory**.
+Words are 32 bits and must be word aligned (addresses are a multiple of 4).
+*   The MIPS processor fetches instructions from memory.
+MIPS instructions are typically 32 bits long.
+*   The single instruction length of MIPS simplifies instruction fetch and decode and also simplifies the interaction of instruction fetch with the virtual memory management unit (MMU) because **instructions do not cross word or page boundaries**.
+*   MIPS processors, especially in pipelined implementations, benefit from quick memory access, which is facilitated by the memory hierarchy including caches and virtual memory.
+As you already know, a Verilog model of a MIPS CPU (single-cycle or five-stage pipeline) uses separate instruction and data memories, implemented using separate caches.
+*   The MIPS architecture includes MMU support for virtual memory and paging.
+*   The evolution of MIPS caches shows trends towards larger capacity and multiple levels.
+While distinct from virtual memory, both are critical parts of the memory hierarchy.